 Dental Hygiene Clinics Initiative with ULM - The Living Well Foundation has a renewable 5-year Memorandum of Understanding (MOU), currently effective 2021 through 2025, with the University of Louisiana at Monroe (ULM) Dental Hygiene Program through a Dental Hygiene Initiative.
 This initiative is for certain funding for the support of a mobile dental hygiene unit, a school-based dental hygiene clinic, and the ULM on-campus clinic, and is a separate initiative from the typical grant-making activities and cycles.
-The funding continued through 2023 within the terms of the MOU and the annual budget of \$35,000.
+The funding continued through 2024 within all terms of the MOU and the approved funding.

-Upon completion of some segments of the initiative, unused funds were realized as follows: \$4,127 in unused funds for January to June 2023, reconciled September 2023, and previous year's unused funds of \$5,548 for July to December 2022, upon reconciliation March 2023.
+Upon completion of some segments of the initiative, unused funds were realized as follows: \$7,594 in unused funds for January to June 2024, reconciled July 2024, and previous year's unused funds of \$1,730 for July to December 2023, upon reconciliation March 2024.

 School-Based Health Centers (SBHC) Initiative - The Foundation has previously established an initiative to fund start-up or support projects for school-based health centers in collaborations with other providers.
-During 2023, a new school-based health center was funded in partnership with CommuniHealth Services, Inc., at the Ouachita Parish High School in Monroe, LA, at \$165,000 with planned completion in early 2024.
+During 2024, \$15,000 was funded to expand mental health services at a school-based health center in Mangham, LA, in Richland Parish, \$135,000 was funded to establish 3 new school-based health centers at 3 schools in Richland Parish, and \$150,000 was funded to expand and renovate an existing school-based health center in Ouachita Parish.